Generic Name: Amlodipine besylate

 Angiographically Documented CAD

-In patients with recently documented CAD by angiography and without heart failure or an ejection fraction < 40%, Amlodipine besylate tablets, USP are indicated to reduce the risk of hospitalization for angina and to reduce the risk of a coronary revascularization procedure.
+In patients with recently documented CAD by angiography and without heart failure or an ejection fraction <40%, Amlodipine besylate tablets are indicated to reduce the risk of hospitalization for angina and to reduce the risk of a coronary revascularization procedure.

 Amlodipine Dosage and Administration

-Small, fragile, or elderly patients, or patients with hepatic insufficiency may be started on 2.5 mg once daily and this dose may be used when adding Amlodipine besylate tablets to other antihypertensive therapy.
+Small, fragile, or elderly patients, or patients with hepatic insufficiency may be started on 2.5 mg once daily and this dose may be used when adding Amlodipine besylate tablet to other antihypertensive therapy.

 Adjust dosage according to blood pressure goals.
 In general, wait 7 to 14 days between titration steps.
 Titrate more rapidly, however, if clinically warranted, provided the patient is assessed frequently.